lalit-0410/Demo1/README.md

 # Demo1
-This is my First repository
+This is My First Git repository.
+Authod- Lalit Chaudhary